Etron-RA/RetroAchievements/Tutorials/09_Trigger_and_Measure/Example_9B.md

 // Challenge to hit the oponent 4 times with Hundred Hand Slap and nothing else function Kimarite()
 {
-    // Start at the begining of a round when the fight event changes to 0xa and the player has no hits start = once(Player1Attacks() == 0 &&
+    // Start at the beginning of a round when the fight event changes to 0xa and the player has no hits start = once(Player1Attacks() == 0 &&
         prev(Event()) != 0xa &&
         Event() == 0xa)